 1/4 cup salted butter, softened

 1-1/4 cups unsalted butter, softened

 pinch of sea salt flakes

 1/2-3/4 cup of salted caramel filling (from recipe above) – completely cooled

-In a mixer fitted with paddle attachment, beat butter and salt together until light and fluffy.
-Reduce speed to low and add 6 cups sugar (a little at a time).
+In a mixer fitted with paddle attachment, beat butter and salt together until light and fluffy, about 3 minutes.
+Reduce speed to low, and add 4 cups sugar (a little at a time).
 Mix until thoroughly combined.